GeminiDRSoftware/DRAGONS/astrodata/doc/reduce_UsersManual/_build/html/_sources/supptools.txt

 ++++++++

 The application ``typewalk`` can help users find data that match type criteria.
-As with ``listprimitives``, if users have reduce available on the command line, ``typewalk`` will be available, too.
-See the help, **-h, --help**, for all available options on ``typewalk``.
+See the help, **-h** or **--help**, for all available options on ``typewalk``.

 More generally, ``typewalk`` examines files in a directory or directory tree and reports the types and status values through the AstroDataType classification scheme.
 Files are selected and reported through a regular expression mask which, by default, finds all ".fits" and ".FITS" files.
-Users can change this mask with the **-f, --filemask** option.
+Users can change this mask with the **-f** or **--filemask** option.

 By default, ``typewalk`` will recurse all subdirectories under the current directory.
-Users may specify an explicit directory with the **-d, --dir** option.
+Users may specify an explicit directory with the **-d** or **--dir** option.

-A user may request that an output file is written when AstroDataType qualifiers are passed by the **--types** option.
+A user may request that a file be written that will contain all datasets matching AstroDataType qualifiers passed by the **--types** option.
 An output file is specified through the **-o, --out** option.
 Output files are formatted so they may be passed `directly to the reduce command line` via that applications 'at-file' (@file) facility.
 See :ref:`atfile` or the reduce help for more on 'at-files'.

 Users may select type matching logic with the **--or** switch.
-By default, qualifying logic is AND.
-I.e. the logic specifies that `all` types must be present (x AND y); **--or** specifies that ANY types, enumerated with **--types**, may be present (x OR y). **--or** is only effective when **--types** is used.
+By default, qualifying logic is AND, i.e. the logic specifies that `all` types must be present (x AND y); **--or** specifies that ANY types, enumerated with **--types**, may be present (x OR y). **--or** is only effective when **--types** is used.

-For example, find all gmos images from Cerro Pachon in the top level directory and write out the matching files, then run reduce on them (**-n** is 'norecurse')::
+For example, find all GMOS images from Cerro Pachon in the top level directory and write out the matching files, then run reduce on them (**-n** is 'norecurse')::